r3shape/libECX/README.md

 * **Thread-safe configs:** atomic bind/unbind for multi-threaded iteration.
 * **Per-component slabs:** replace linear arena with fragment-reclaiming slab allocators.
 * **Dynamic archetypes:** cached query graphs for faster filter reuse.

-## Philosophy

-ECX was built from the ground up on a simple idea of PSOA: *Pure Structures Of Arrays.*

-Most ECS implementations (e.g. Flecs, EnTT, Unity DOTS) chase *flexibility through abstraction* — templating, reflection, and runtime polymorphism.
-ECX rejects this model entirely.

-By working at the **runtime level**, ECX makes the data itself the interface.
-Entities, components, and queries are not objects or classes — they are *handles into memory*.
-All access is direct, type-stable, and explicit.
-No RTTI, no reflection, no heap fragmentation.